Wealth Of Geeks

 The Odd Couple stars our favorite Grumpy Old Men before they were older men.
-The story follows a suicidal man, Felix (Jack Lemmon), who’s going through a divorce.
-And his best friend Oscar (Walter Matthau), who invites him to move in with him.
+The story follows Felix (Jack Lemmon), who’s going through a divorce, and his best friend Oscar (Walter Matthau), who invites him to move in with him.

 But unfortunately, Felix won’t stop obsessing over his ex.
 So Oscar plans a double date with their eccentric neighbors (Monica Evans and Carole Shelley), but his plan backfires horribly.